 - 2 tsp cinnamon

-- Add the yeast to the milk and 1/4 tsp sugar
+- Add the yeast to the warm (not hot) milk, with 1/2 tsp of sugar

 - Let this sit for 5 minutes until frothy

-- spread 4 tbsp of melted butter over the dough followed by the brown sugar, white sugar and cinnamon to all the edges
+- Spread the melted butter over the dough followed by the brown sugar, white sugar and cinnamon to all the edges (filling ingredients)

 - Roll up tightly